-As a construction company executive I am extremely interested in the Boards project on revenue recognition and it is our desire to ensure that high-quality accounting for the construction industry is maintained.
+As an accounting executive of Shields, Inc., we are extremely interested in the Boards project on revenue recognition and it is our desire to ensure that high-quality accounting for the construction industry is maintained.

-My company and parent company have significant concerns over how the new standard may be applied to our company, our clients, our customers, and our industry.
-The current guidance in the Exposure Draft for recognizing revenue at the "performance obligation" level presents significant challenges for us and carries the very real risk of adverse economic effects on our industry stemming from an inferior method of revenue recognition.
+We have significant concerns over how the new standard may be applied to Shields, Inc. contracts.
+The current guidance in the Exposure Draft for recognizing revenue at the "performance obligation" level presents significant challenges for Shields, Inc. and carries the very real risk of adverse economic effects on our industry stemming from an inferior method of revenue recognition.
 The inherent subjectivity of the prescribed process for identifying and allocating revenue to performance obligations will lead to less consistency and transparency in the financial reporting process in the industry.
 The inherent subjectivity also opens to the door to financial engineering and outright manipulation.
 There are significant concerns in the surety community about any approach that diminishes consistency and increases subjectivity.
 As a result, surety credit will become marginally more difficult to obtain in the future in order to offset the risks associated with inferior accounting rules.